Gala Bingo

 We’ve already said that Gala Bingo could improve the quality of its customer service.
 Offering live chat and email support is all well and good, and social media chat is nice to have, but there’s no substitute for being able to speak to somebody over the phone.
 If Gala Bingo had phone support, the people who make complaints about the website so regularly on Trustpilot might not have quite so much to be unhappy about.

 Gala Bingo holds a full licence with the UK Gambling Commission through LC International Limited.
 The account number of the licence is 54743.
-The operator made the news in August 2023 when it paid a record-breaking settlement of £14m to the regulator.
+The operator made the news in August 2022 when it paid a record-breaking settlement of £14m to the regulator.
 This came after the UKGC found fault with the company’s execution of several of its obligations under the terms of its licence, including how it interacted with customers, the steps it took to prevent money laundering, and its handling of customers who hold or appear to hold multiple accounts.
+Nevertheless, the licence remains in force, and also covers the Gala Bingo sister sites.

 Gala Bingo – The Verdict